 MYTH: Bedwetting is a behavioural problem

 TRUTH: Children who wet the bed do not do so on purpose.
 While there are a number of causes, a behavioural issue is not one of them.
-It’s important to remember this is a common development stage in which most children will become dry either in their own time or with some professional help.
+It’s important to remember that this is a perfectly normal development stage, one that most children will grow out of naturally.

 MYTH: Someone's to blame

 TRUTH: Bedwetting is no one's fault; it’s something that a child has no control over.
 There are many reasons why it happens, but very few can be influenced by either parent or child.

 MYTH: Wearing DryNites® delays the end of bedwetting

 TRUTH: There is no evidence to suggest that using absorbent sleepwear delays or hinders progress.
 DryNites® won't cure your child's bedwetting, but they will help you both manage the phase with discretion and confidence.

 MYTH: It's a serious condition